airr-community/common-repo-wg/recommendations.md

     2. The current recommendation of the CRWG is Thrift.

-13. We recommend that a compliant repository implement an interface that supports an agreed-upon set of standard queries.
-The interface implementation should be compatible with the data communication protocol in Recommendation 12.
+13. **We recommend that, for Compliance Status, a repository be required to implement an interface that supports an agreed-upon set of standard queries.** The interface implementation should be compatible with the data communication protocol in Recommendation 12.